rcls/stellatron/solids/stellatron.md

 mating surface.
 These can have a smaller 'joiner' inserted as a mechanical guide.

-The joiner is just a few short segments of 1.75mm filament.
-There are two types of these:

-'Post' joiners are placed vertically in the surface.
-Each part has 2.3mm diameter holes going 10mm deep.
-Cut a piece of filament just short of 20mm, and insert into a hole.
-You may need to poke the joiner into the hole a few times to loosen it up.
+The joiners are a few short segments of 1.75mm filament.
+Each part has 2.3mm diameter holes in the mating faces.
+Cut a short piece of filament to insert into each hole.
+You may need to poke filament into the holes a few times to loosen them up.

-'Spoke' joiners are place horizontally on the surface.
-The indentation goes from the center to near the boundary of the surface.
-You don't need to fill the entire length of the indentation—just 10mm or so near the extremity is fine.

-Where there are five joiner indentations, you don't need to use all five.
+Where there are five joiner holes, you don't need to use all five.
 Three is quite adequate, and is easier to assembly.

+I generally find it is easiest to place the joiner segments and glue on the smaller of two pieces, and then fit the larger piece on top of the smaller.
+This may sound counter-intuitive, but spreading glue on the smaller surface avoids getting glue onto non-mating areas.

 Support
 -------

-Many do not need supports—and in some cases that they print without support is at first sight surprising.
+Most do not need supports—and in some cases that they print without support is at first sight surprising.

 Your (or at least my) eyes are drawn to the angles of edges, while it seems that